BE A STUDENT LIBRARY AMBASSADOR!

 You will also be able to use the experience to gain HEAR and BEA and will have access to a wide range of training that will develop your skills further.
 The ability to communicate through the medium of Welsh is desirable for this post.

-Previous projects have included: an investigation into students’ preferences for print or electronic books in 2014-15; mapping of students’ countries of origins and gathering opinions on how library services suit the needs of international students in 2015-16; creation of a number of short snappy student-focused help-guide videos in 2016-17.
+Previous projects have included: an investigation into students’ preferences for print or electronic books in 2014-15; mapping of students’ countries of origins and gathering opinions on how library services suit the needs of international students in 2015-16; creation of a number of short snappy student-focused help-guide videos in 2016-17 and in 2017-18.
 See the Library Ambassador Facebook group to get an idea of previous projects: https://www.facebook.com/libraryambassadorsbangor/

 Interested?
 What next?